 The PRIMOS operating system file structure is a hierarchical tree structure with a Master File Directory (MFD) at the root of the structure.
 The file system creates and maintains an MFD for each disk or user-specified portion of a disk.
-The MFD contains the names and disk addresses of User File Directories (UFD), segment directories and files.
-UFDs contain named data files and lower level UFDs.
+The MFD contains the names and disk addresses of User File Directories (UFDs), segment directories and files.
 UFDs can be nested to 16 levels.
 Segment directories contain pointers to files which are addressed by position in the directory rather than by name.
 They permit rapid access to large collections of data that have an established order but variable size.

 File access is through sequential (SAM) or direct (DAM) access methods.
 In SAM files, each record contains a pointer to the next record in the file for efficient sequential access.
-In DAM files, pointers to all data records in the file are stored in index records-thus reducing the search time required to retrieve any given data record.
-Both files types contain redundant pointers which can be used to repair the structure in the event of damage.
+In DAM files, pointers to all data records in the file are stored in index records - thus reducing the search time required to retrieve any given data record.
+Both file types contain redundant pointers which can be used to repair the structure in the event of damage.

-Security is ACL-based meaning user access rights to files and directories are a function of user identification.
+Security is ACL-based, meaning that user access rights to files and directories are a function of user identification.
 Also, file system usage quotas are available for limiting disk usage by directory.

 All file I/O is buffered in memory.
-The PRIMOS operating system maintains the most recently accessed disk records in memory, reducing the effective time for repeated accesses to the same disk record.
+PRIMOS maintains the most recently-accessed disk records in memory, reducing the effective time for repeated accesses to the same disk record.